-Note: The following organisations may be helpful.
-They are not designed to help a leader/volunteer investigate anything, as this isn't their job to do.
-Please use it as a reference tool in helping you understand more about children, young people and adults who may be at risk, to keep up-to-date of the latest information/legislation available.
-Some of the organisations, may be useful for recommending to children and young people who may be going through a tough time but aren't willing to talk about problems to anyone in church/elsewhere, in particular the free phone help lines.
+The following organisations may be helpful.
+They are not designed to help a leader/worker, PSO or Incumbent to investigate anything as this is not within their remit.
+Please use this section as a reference tool in helping you understand more about children, young people and vulnerable adults, to keep up-to-date with the latest information/legislation available.
+Some of the organisations may be useful for recommending to children, young people and vulnerable adults who may be going through a difficult experience but aren't willing to talk about problems to anyone in Church or elsewhere, in particular the free phone help lines.